xivind/velo-supervisor-2000/README.md

 Remember to push tags to repo: git push --tags

-Changelog - fix layout
+## Changelog
-1.0.x
+**1.0.x**
-Banner to display more than seven days since update from Strava
+- Banner to display more than seven days since update from Strava

-0.9.x
+**0.9.x**
-Version now runs as Github action
+- Versioning runs as Github action
-Configured to run in Docker
+- Configured to run in Docker
-Updated code to work with FastAPI 0.115.0
+- Updated code to work with FastAPI 0.115.0
-Alphabetical sorting of component types in tables and drop downs Getting data from Strava in the background Configuration page
+- Alphabetical sorting of component types in tables and drop downs
+- Getting data from Strava in the background
+- Configuration page
-Improved component detail page (added back button and delete button) Bugfixes
+- Improved component detail page (added back button and delete button)

-0.8.x
+- Bugfixes

+**0.8.x**
-Introduced versioning
+- Introduced versioning
-Working program, with some bugs
+- Working program, with some bugs